GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

     obs3     d     N   0          1      0       %6.1f
     ======  ====  ===  =========  =====  ======  ========

-    Note we use no scaling or NAN proxies since those issues are usually handled internally in the netCDF format description.
+    Note we use no scaling or NaN proxies since those issues are usually handled internally in the netCDF format description.

 Deprecated behavior